Python Data Types and Structures

 Escape characters can also define how a string is spaced and distributed.
 These escape characters are placed directly in the text where the user wants a particular spacing or distribution to occur.
 Some escape characters include:

-Strings can also be formatted to contain variables that are not explicitly defined.
-These variables might be defined programmatically or as user inputs and can be represented in a string with curly braces, {}.
+Dynamic Typing formats strings that contain variables that are not explicitly defined.
+These variables may be defined programmatically or as user inputs, and can be represented in a string with curly braces, {}.
 Examples of how this is achieved are shown below:

-**A user is prompted to input the current_month and current_day as string values:
+**A user is prompted to input the <current_month> and <current_day> as string values:

 % is the placeholder for the variable in the string and 's' indicates that the variable is a string type.
 In this instance, we have multiple string inputs so the sequence in which the variables are defined determines the sequence in which they occur in the string

-'Today\'s date is %s/%s' % (current_month, current_day)
+'Today\'s date is %s/%s' % (<current_month>, <current_day>)

 Empty string variables are populated sequentially by the format variable's index

-'Today\'s date is {}/{}'.format(current_month, current_day)
+'Today\'s date is {}/{}'.format(<current_month>, <current_day>)

 String variables containing integers are defined by the pertaining format variable's index

-'Today\'s date is {0}/{1}'.format(current_month, current_day)
+'Today\'s date is {0}/{1}'.format(<current_month>, <current_day>)

 OR

-'Today\'s date is {1}/{0}'.format(current_day, current_month)
+'Today\'s date is {1}/{0}'.format(<current_day>, <current_month>)

 String variables containing variable names are defined by format variable's assigned value

-'Today\'s date is {month}/{day}'.format(month=current_month, day=current_day)
+'Today\'s date is {month}/{day}'.format(month=<current_month>, day=<current_day>)

 The 'f' is used to format the string literal directly (introduced in Python 3)

-f'Today\'s date is {current_month}/{current_day}'
+f'Today\'s date is {<current_month>}/{<current_day>}'

 If a float type is being inserted into a string, it can be follow the methods above or be further formatted using the methods below: